 The Hyades are receding from us at 43 km/s.
 The cluster has a similar proper motion, age and metallicity as other groups of stars in the Sun’s neighbourhood.
 The Beehive Cluster, also known as Praesepe or Messier 44, is one of these stellar groups.

 Praesepe is an open cluster located in the constellation Cancer and one of the more populated nearby clusters.
 It lies at an approximate distance of 577 light years from Earth.
 The trajectories of the Hyades and Praesepe clusters can be traced back to the same region, which suggests that the two share a common origin.
-The Hyades Stream (or moving group) is another group of stars that shares a similar trajectory.
+The Hyades moving group is another stellar association that shares a similar trajectory.

 The Hyades cluster was catalogued by the Italian astronomer Giovanni Batista Hodierna in 1654 and by the British astronomer Philibert Jacques Melotte in 1915.
 However, the cluster has been known to different cultures since antiquity.
 Unlike Praesepe and the Pleiades, which are more distant, the Hyades cluster was not included in Charles Messier’s 1781 catalogue of deep sky objects.